 I suppose there’s no point rehashing the story or anything since anyone who’s interested must have played it by now.
-But there isn’t much story so it will only take a few seconds: Rorona is an apprentice alchemist, the government wants to shut down her master’s atelier, the government gives the master assignments to do, the master says “You do them, Rorona” and Rorona does then, the end.
+But there isn’t much story so it will only take a few seconds: Rorona is an apprentice alchemist, the government wants to shut down her master’s atelier, the government gives the master assignments to do, the master says “You do them, Rorona” and Rorona does them, the end.

-The way the game works is every 3 months Rorona is given an alchemy assignment to complete.
+Every 3 months Rorona is given an alchemy assignment to complete.
 If she passes, the game continues.
 If she fails, it’s an instant game over (? haven’t failed yet).
 She gets rated based on the quality, quantity and traits of the items she submits.
 It probably affects the ending somehow, I wouldn’t know.
 I’m on my 7th task right now, something about making cold items for summer.
 Hope you like Leheruns, your Majesty!

 Passing assignments is easy enough, but passing well requires spending more time or attention on alchemy than I’m willing to devote right now.
 Right now I fill up all the yellow stars but don’t bother with all the rows of red stars… I’m not supposed to fill both up all the way, am I?
 Hope not, it would be too much work.
-Oh of course I love synthesizing items and all, but I’m using this first playthrough to see the world before shooting for a better ending in later playthroughs so I can’t be standing around stirring a pot all day.
+I love synthesizing items and all, but I’m using this first playthrough to see the world before shooting for a better ending in later playthroughs so I can’t be standing around stirring a pot all day.

 After all, alchemy takes up precious time that could be spent adventuring and battling instead.
 I’m having fun exploring all the dungeons available.
 Traveling takes time but foraging once you’re in a location doesn’t, which is much better than Lise and the other DS games.